showaykerker/better-daily-notes-obsidian-plugin/README.md

   ![Plugin Configuration](imgs/how-to-install-5.png)
 4. You should now find the configuration page for the `Better Daily Notes Plugin` in your Options menu.

+### Updating to latest version
+It should be easy to update the version of this plugin if I correctly installed it through BRAT.
+Simply use the BRAT command to update.

 ## Development
 This plugin is built with TypeScript.
 Here's how to contribute: